truemagic-coder/solana-agent/README.md

 * Assigned tools are utilized by agents automatically and effectively
 * Integrated Knowledge Base with semantic search and automatic PDF chunking
 * Input and output guardrails for content filtering, safety, and data sanitization
+* Generate custom images based on text prompts with storage on S3 compatible services
 * Automatic sequential tool workflows allowing agents to chain multiple tools
 * Combine with event-driven systems to create autonomous agents